 4. Enter the merchant password and press OK.
 Note that a void transaction won't appear on your Merchant Statement, Settlement report or your customer's cardholder statement.

-With sales transactions there will be sale refunds.
+With sales transactions, you may also need to do sale refunds.

-Please note that there is a daily refund limit of $2,000.00 and a limit of $1,000.00 for a single transaction.
+Please note that there’s a daily refund limit of $2,000 and a limit of $1,000 for a single transaction.

 Refunds should only be performed on the same card that was used for the original transaction.
 For security reasons, you should change your merchant password regularly.